10 Ecommerce Advertising Statistics You Should Know Before 2023

 The right way to go about it is to research your audience and find out which platform they use.
 Many social channels like Instagram or TikTok allow you to sell directly through the platform, making it even easier to sell your products.

-1. Over 16% of advertised products globally cannot be purchased
+1. Over 16% of advertised products globally cannot be purchased.

 Fortunately, some of the top eCommerce channels, like Google Shopping, automatically stop displaying ads for products that go out of stock.
-This way they want to prevent a poor shopping experience for Google users.
-However many advertising channels still do not have that practice (you should always check channels’ policies).
+This way, they want to prevent a poor shopping experience for Google users.
+However, many advertising channels still do not have that practice (you should always check channels’ policies).
 This may result in generating paid clicks without conversion potential.

 Ensuring that the data feed sent to a particular channel always contains up-to-date stock information is crucial to keeping your ads fresh and not discouraging potential buyers.
 Feed management software can be a very useful tool to filter out unavailable products from your product catalog.

-Countries with the highest inventory levels in 2022
+Countries with the highest inventory levels in 2023

-The markets that boast above-average stocks in 2022 are the US (85.61% in-stock products), the UK (82.92%), UAE (89.26%), and some EU markets such as Denmark (83.70%), Sweden (92.14%), and Poland (90.65%).
+The year before, it was the USA (85.61%), the UK (82.92%), UAE (89.26%), and some EU markets, such as Denmark (83.70%), Sweden (92.14%), and Poland (90.65%).

-1. Augmented reality (AR) is getting stronger within PPC
+1. Augmented reality (AR) is getting stronger within PPC.

 AR has revolutionized the whole concept of shopping.
 In addition to providing entertainment, interactive AR experiences help businesses showcase their products and allow potential customers to try them on before making a purchase.
 Users can virtually combine different clothing items with each other or try out various furniture selections.